 In late November, most leaves have fallen to the ground, turned brown and tucked Earth’s northern regions in for the long winter.
 But the bareness reveals new beauty in the form of a harvest of berries.
-Many colorful berries decorate trees, shrubs and vines, both here in St. Paul and in the woods surrounding our cabin in east central Minnesota.
+Many colorful berries decorate trees, shrubs and vines, both here in St. Paul and in the woods surrounding our cabin on the Snake River in Pine County, MN.
 They also provide food for many birds and small mammals.
 Here is a sample of this generous harvest:

 Six species of dogwood are native to Minnesota.
 Among the most colorful are gray dogwood and swamp dogwood, also known as silky or blue dogwood.